LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Value lists in FileMaker allow a set of possible values to be defined for a field.
 The items in the value list associated with a field on the current layout for a Lasso action can be retrieved using the `value_list` methods as shown in the examples below.
-See the documentation for FileMaker for more information about how to create and use value lists within FileMaker.
+See the documentation for more information about how to create and use value lists within FileMaker.

 In order to display values from a value list, the layout referenced in the current database action must contain a field formatted to show the desired value